tjspann/tjspann.github.io/_includes/Exchanges.md

 - [Coinbase](https://www.coinbase.com/): Right up front on their website they offer $5 USD in BTC, just for signing up.
 See, I told you there was free money involved.
 Want more?
 [Use this link instead](https://www.coinbase.com/join/spann_z7n) and instead of a free $5, we will both get $10 USD in BTC after you buy or transfer $100 USD worth of cash or crypto through your account.
 It's a little more work for double the free BTC.
 Still want more?
 Check out Coinbase Earn,

 - [Kraken](): More features than most folks will ever have the need of using.
+Learn about crypto with a massive video archive, stake a nice range of crypto, margin trading and more.
+I'm staking Polkadot here.

 - [Binance US](https://binance.us): Seems to have a good mix of crypto but doesn't have all of Binance's features on the global market.